ravighevariya10/AUTOR-DBMS/README.txt

 B.	EXECUTION
   1. In the command prompt of your system, run the following query: pscp -P 22 DBMSProject1Main.java sbhatia6@remote.eos.ncsu.edu:/afs/unity.ncsu.edu/users/s/sbhatia6/
-  2. Add Oracle to your environment using - add oracle12
+  2. Add Oracle to your environment in the remote server using - add oracle12
-  3. Set the CLASSPATH variable to include the JDBC drivers. export CLASSPATH=.:/afs/eos.ncsu.edu/software/oracle12/oracle/product/12.2/client/jdbc/lib/ojdbc8.jar
+  3. Set the CLASSPATH variable to include the JDBC drivers in the remote server. export CLASSPATH=.:/afs/eos.ncsu.edu/software/oracle12/oracle/product/12.2/client/jdbc/lib/ojdbc8.jar
   4. Run the following command:
            javac DBMSProject1Main.java